Do you want to integrate Slack with your WordPress website or WooCommerce store?

 If you want, then you can change the bot name and icon using the settings under ‘Bot setup.’

 You have now successfully connected your WordPress blog or website to Slack.
 If you visit your Slack workspace, then you will see Uncanny Automator in the sidebar.

 Creating Automation Recipes for Slack in WordPress

-Each recipe in Uncanny Automator has two parts called Triggers and Actions.
+Each Uncanny Automator recipe has two parts: triggers and actions.

 First, you need to set the trigger part of the recipe by choosing an integration.

 Uncanny Automator will automatically detect any integrations that you have already installed on your website.
 As you can see in the image below, it has automatically detected WordPress Core, OptinMonster, WooCommerce, and WPForms.